Skip to content

 Some Examples

-One of the quickest ways to understand how COBS work is to look a simple examples of raw and encoded data.
+One of the quickest ways to understand how COBS works is to look at some simple examples of raw and encoded data.
 The following table shows basic examples which demonstrate the encoding process and highlight the edge-cases.
-All data is byte-wise in hexidecimal.
+All data is byte-wise in hexadecimal.

 Raw Data (hex)Encoded Data (hex)